sourcegraph/amp.nvim/README.md

 This plugin allows the [Amp CLI](https://ampcode.com/manual#cli) to see the file you currently have open in your Neovim instance, along with your cursor position and your text selection.

 https://github.com/user-attachments/assets/3a5f136f-7b0a-445f-90be-b4e5b28a7e82

+When installed, this plugin allows Neovim to:

+- Notify Amp about currently open file
+- Notify Amp about selected code
+- Notify Amp about Neovim diagnostics
+- Send messages to the Amp agent (see [Sending Messages to Amp](#sending-messages-to-amp))
+- Read and edit files through the Neovim buffers

 ## Installation